kapis90/kkoltonski-cv/README.md

 # Summary

-Senior Software Tester with experience in automation industry.
-Quality assurance leader for couple of years already.
+Senior Software Tester with experience in the automation industry.
+Quality assurance leader for a couple of years already.

-Mostly experienced with testing desktop application, but familiar with web applications too.
+Mostly experienced with testing desktop applications, but familiar with web applications too.

 Good attitude and motivation to work in group, creativity, and punctuality.